Azure-Samples/java-microservices-aks-lab/docs/04_openlab_secrets_aks.md

 ## Instructions

-During this challenge, you will:
+During this lab, you will:

 - Create an Azure Key Vault service
 - Add your connection string and GitHub PAT as a secret in Key Vault